 Addis Ababa, ETHIOPIA

 Telephone: +251 11 667 2678 or +251 967 941377

 Facsimile: +251 11 667 2868

 Australian Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the above mission, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the above mission in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.